RedBeansAndRice/TheseanTensegrityToolkit/README.md

 It currently consists of four python scripts, two houdini files(one as a permanent backup), three csv's for logging evolutionary data and three folders: one for saving results to, which contains another for saving graphs(which can be automated), and the last for replacing the simulated file to get around a known bug in Houdini's cache maintenance protocol.

+# Motivations

+A key goal of the Thesean Tensegrity Toolkit is to highlight some of the potential benefits of simulated robotic tensegrity actuation research using leading VFX industry procedural simulation pipeline production software.
+The ability to easily reconfigure any of the many complex node structures such as solvers for wind, fluids or combustion is specifically designed for the purpose of leveraging of a wealth of carefully configured and constantly evolving procedural modeling and simulation tools built with an eye towards generating useful performance profiles applicable to a wide variety of use cases without getting in the way of stringent customization needs.
+This makes it easy to generate prototypes and focus on the key scope of a given implementation goal, leaving the tuning of components free to fit the users discretion.

 # Getting Started

 To start an evolutionary run, navigate into the toolkit folder with command prompt(et al.) and enter "python theseus9000.py".*